 Huntington was one of the first private homes in Ireland to have electricity back in 1888 and this small structure is what remains of the brick turbine house where they produced the electricity.
 Have a look inside, it’s a bit ramshackle but you can still make out some of the original moving parts.
 It was in use from the 1880s to the 1950s until rural electrification came in.

 Walk around to the other side of the turbine house and you’ll see a gate into a field.
 Hop over the gate, walk towards 10pm and you’ll get a nice view of the River Derry.

 Next, come back over the gate, walk up the path back towards the castle and take a left through the open, black, metal gates.
 Then turn right which brings you by the Rose Garden and up to the orchard and precast concrete greenhouse.
 This concrete framed greenhouse was erected by the present owner’s great grandfather - Manning Robertson who was an architect and town planner.

-It’s also an ideal venue for weddings or birthday parties.
+It’s also an ideal venue for weddings or birthday parties and they also do Halloween tours.
 You can even stay in the castle or in the Gate Lodge or Gate Cottage at the entrance to the castle gates.

 Unfortunately, there’s no picnics or dogs allowed and wheelchair access is limited to certain areas of the gardens.